Preventing Gum Recession After Invisalign with SFOT

 The result?
 A healthier, more stable environment for your Invisalign to work its magic—without compromising your gum health in the process.

-Is SFOT Right for You?
+Is SFOT Right For You?

 If you’re considering Invisalign and: